Factors behind Texas car insurance rates

 Uninsured drivers in Texas

-Consider adding some type of uninsured motorist coverage to your policy so that you and your passengers are protected if injuries or damage to your property result from an accident you didn't cause.
+Consider adding some type of uninsured motorist coverage to your policy so that you and your passengers are financially protected if injuries or damage to your property result from an accident caused by an uninsured driver.

 Alternative insurance options